escamoteur/documentation/en/user-guide/commands/command-parameters.md

 The parameter's type is captured as `TParam` in `ReactiveCommand<TParam, TResult>`.
 The type of both `command1` and `command2` above is `ReactiveCommand<int, Unit>`.

-Generally, you should avoid using command parameters.
+In most cases, you will avoid using command parameters.
 It is usually more appropriate for your view model to define properties for any state that your command's execution logic relies on.